 The rings exchanged between the bride and groom are a visual reminder of the sacred vows they pledge on their wedding day.
 Stepparents can also extend a symbol of commitment to their new children, either during the ring exchange or during the family unity ceremony.

-As a stepparent, you can send a powerful message to a child that they are truly part of your family by passing down a family heirloom, such as grandpa’s watch or grandma’s quilt.
+As a stepparent, you can send a powerful message to a child that they are truly part of your family by passing down a family heirloom, such as a grandpa’s watch or grandma’s quilt.
 Or, consider offering a customized gift that represents something you can do together, such as a fishing lure or an inscribed book.

 Necklaces are among the most common tokens given to children.
-Etsy vendor TKI Designs sells a beautiful family tree necklace that includes hand-stamped names on stacked mixed metal disks, while Creative Elements 4U offers Yours & Mine floating lockets that features a family tree with Swarovski crystal birthstones.
-The My Family Medallion, which consists of three interlocking circles inside one large circle, is also available as a charm bracelet, ring or lapel pin.
+Etsy vendor TKI Designs sells a beautiful family tree necklace that includes hand-stamped names on stacked mixed metal disks, while Creative Elements 4U offers Yours & Mine floating lockets that feature a family tree with Swarovski crystal birthstones.
+The My Family Medallion, which consists of three interlocking circles inside one large circle, is also available as a charm bracelet, ring, or lapel pin.
 It arrives with a ceremony outline and an optional Family Wedding Certificate with spaces for children to sign.

 Establish Family Roots

 With its strong roots, need for nourishment, long lifespan and ability to bend yet not break, a wedding tree sends an especially appropriate message to blended families about the road ahead.
-The children can easily scoop in soil or pour water onto the roots.
+The children can easily scoop in the soil or pour water onto the roots.
 Once planted in the yard or at another favorite location, such as a nearby park, the expanding tree serves as a constant reminder of the growing love in the family.

 Light the Future